jia1217/ParallelProgammingLabs/docs/Labs/Lab8_State_Machines.md

     localparam idle = 4'd0,       // Idle state waiting for input C_6 = 4'd1,       // State indicating the first digit (6) has been entered correctly
                C_64 = 4'd2,      // State indicating the first two digits (6,4) have been entered correctly
-               C_65 = 4'd3,      // Unused state, you might want to remove or update this comment C_X = 4'd4,       // State for an incorrect initial digit
+               C_65 = 4'd3,      // Unused state.
+You might want to remove or update this comment C_X = 4'd4,       // State for an incorrect initial digit
                C_XX = 4'd5,      // State for an incorrect sequence after the first digit
                unlocked = 4'd6,  // State where the lock is unlocked